Kia Stonic

-The Kia Stonic (기아 스토닉) is a subcompact crossover SUV (B-segment) manufactured by Kia Motors.
+The Kia Stonic (기아 스토닉) is a (B-segment) subcompact crossover hatchback manufactured by Kia Motors since 2017.
 Its name is derived from the words "speedy" and "tonic".
-The Stonic debuted in Frankfurt on 20 June 2017 and in South Korea on 13 July 2017, and was released in the fourth quarter of 2017.
-It is marketed as the Kia KX1 in China.

 Overview

 The Kia Stonic made its debut at the 2017 International Motor Show Germany.
 It is the smallest in Kia's SUV lineup, below the Niro, Sportage, and Sorento.
 The Stonic shares its platform and interior with the fourth generation Kia Rio.

+Later, it debuted in Frankfurt on 20 June 2017 and in South Korea on 13 July 2017, and was released in the fourth quarter of 2017.
+It is marketed as the Kia KX1 in China.

 The Stonic is offered with a choice of four engines: a turbocharged 1.0-litre three-cylinder engine, a 1.2-litre four-cylinder engine, a 1.4-litre four-cylinder engine, and a 1.6-litre CRDi four-cylinder diesel engine.
 In 2020, the 1.6 diesel got a 48 volt mild hybrid addition, called the 'EcoDynamics+'.

 The Stonic was discontinued in South Korea in September 2020 due to sluggish sales.

 The facelifted model of the Stonic has been assembled and sold in Pakistan since November 2021.
 It is offered it two variants: EX and EX+.
 Both variants come with the 1.4-litre Kappa II MPI I4 engine and 6-speed automatic transmission.

 In 2023, Kia moved production of the Stonic from Gwangmyeong to the Seosan plant operated by Donghee, as the Gwangmyeong plant was being retooled for EV production.

 The second facelift was unveiled on 1 September 2025.
 The exterior features a redesigned front and rear fascia, updated headlights and taillights and new alloys, following the Opposites United design language.
-The interior features a 12.3 inch touchscreen a new steering wheel.The non-hybrid 74 kW and 172 Nm of torque, the mild-hybrid produces 85 kW.
+The interior features a 12.3 inch touchscreen a new steering wheel.
+The non-hybrid 74 kW and 172 Nm of torque, the mild-hybrid produces 85 kW.
 The 2026 Stonic is to increase the mild-hybrid's power to 88 kW and 172 Nm.